MchainNetwork/cosmos-awesome/README.md

 - [Like.co](https://about.like.co/) - A mini NFT marketplace that can be embedded into any website, allowing writers to focus on creating quality content while readers can collect and own their favorite articles in NFT form.
 Enables the selling of work as NFTs without the technical hassle, simplifying the process of NFT creation and publishing on the internet.

-### Infrastructure and Resource Management Platforms

-- [Akash Network](https://akash.network/) - Specializes in infrastructure and resource management, powered by SDL and Kubernetes, offering persistent storage and enhanced security.

 ### Oracles

 - [Band Protocol](https://www.bandprotocol.com/) - A cross-chain data oracle platform that aggregates and connects real-world data and APIs to smart contracts, compatible with multiple blockchains, ensuring data integrity in a decentralized manner.